Imau9/-ifre-i-kodovi/LUC.md

 D. Stehlé, R. Steinfeld.
 "Lattice-Based Cryptography."
 In: Advances in Cryptology – ASIACRYPT 2019.
 Springer, 2019.

 J. Hoffstein, J. Pipher, J.H.
 Silverman.
 "An Introduction to Mathematical Cryptography."
 Springer Science & Business Media, 2014.

-V. Lyubashevsky.
-"Lattice-based Cryptography."
-Encyclopedia of Cryptography and Security, 2nd Edition.
-Springer, 2011.

-C. Peikert.
-"A Decade of Lattice Cryptography."
-Foundations and Trends® in Theoretical Computer Science, vol. 10, no. 4, 2015.

-A. Becker, A. Duc, A. Enge.
-"Lattice-based Cryptography."
-In: CRC Handbook of Cryptography.
-CRC Press, 2018.

-R. Lindner, C. Peikert.
-"Better Key Sizes (and Attacks) for LWE-Based Encryption."
-Advances in Cryptology – EUROCRYPT 2011.
-Springer, 2011.

-M. Ajtai.
-"Generating Hard Instances of Lattice Problems."
-Proceedings of the Twenty-Eighth Annual ACM Symposium on Theory of Computing, 1996.

-A. Lyubashevsky.
-"Lattice Cryptography for the Internet."
-Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security, 2014.

-P. Q. Nguyen, O. Regev.
-"Learning a Parallelepiped: Cryptanalysis of GGH and NTRU Signatures."
-Advances in Cryptology – CRYPTO 2006.
-Springer, 2006.